swoole/library/README.md

 ## How to Contribute

-Just new pull request (and we need unit tests for new features)
+Just open new pull requests (and we need unit tests for new features)

 ### Code Requirements

 + [PSR1](https://www.php-fig.org/psr/psr-1/) and [PSR12](https://www.php-fig.org/psr/psr-12/)
-+ Strict type
++ Strict types

 ## Development